The most exciting part of my position at

 characteristics, such as cognitive functions, psychiatric conditions, and

-health behaviors, and hope to determine how we might better individualize our
+health behaviors, interact with treatment processes, and hope to determine how we might better individualize our

 treatment strategies.
 My goal is to help our field to improve treatment